simplygina/simplygina/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Geospatial+Analyst;Remote+Sensing+Analyst;GIS+Consultant)](https://git.io/typing-svg)
 #

+🛰️ Geospatial Scientist & WebGIS Developer exploring the intersection of maps, machines, and meaningful insights
+🎓 MSc in GIS from the University of Leicester, United Kingdom
+🌍 Passionate about geospatial tech, remote sensing, and all things Earth Observation
+🤖 Currently diving deep into Agentic AI and how it can revolutionize geospatial applications
+🌱 #learninginpublic through projects, research, and experiments in spatial science

 🌍 Geospatial Data Scientist | Specialising in GIS, Remote Sensing & Environmental Monitoring
 🎓 MSc in Satellite Data Science, University of Leicester | BSc in Computer Science, University of Mkar 🛰️ I analyse satellite imagery and spatial data to uncover insights that support sustainability, urban resilience, and smarter decision-making.